Mirages: On Anthropomorphism in Dialogue SystemsGavin Abercrombie, Amanda Cercas Curry, Tanvi Dinkar, Zeerak Talat

 psychology, linguistics, and HCI by

-Von Gavin Abercrombie, Amanda Cercas Curry, Tanvi Dinkar, Zeerak Talat im Text Mirages: On Anthropomorphism in Dialogue Systems (2023) - outlining the psychological mechanisms that contribute to anthropomorphism;
+From Gavin Abercrombie, Amanda Cercas Curry, Tanvi Dinkar, Zeerak Talat in the text Mirages: On Anthropomorphism in Dialogue Systems (2023) - outlining the psychological mechanisms that contribute to anthropomorphism;

 - presenting an overview of linguistic factors that contribute to anthropomorphism and personification, e.g. self-referential personal pronoun use, or generation of content which gives automated systems the appearance of having empathy; and